-Q: Should I list online course certifications on my resume?
+1. Should I list online course certifications on my resume?

 Online certifications can especially help you if you’re a recent graduate with not a lot of work experience.

-A: Yep - you should only add certifications that add value to your resume.
+Definitely!
+You should only add certifications that add value to your resume.